Success

 The course content addresses the following topics:

-• Module 1: Introduction to public health and human rights
+• Introduction to public health and human rights

 Course reviews